-When we talk about “kicking someone” in an online game, this usually refers to the act of forcing a player to leave the match.
-Most server admins can instantly kick a player from the server if they wish however, public games work a bit differently.
-If the game allows for this feature then someone would need to start a “vote kick” to remove a player from the game.
-To kick the player, a certain percentage of others in the match must vote to kick/remove that person from the match.
+Most server admins can instantly kick a player from the server if they wish.
+However, public CS:GO games work a bit differently.
+If the game allows for this feature then someone would need to start a “callvote kick” to remove a player from the game.
+To callvote kick the player, a certain percentage of others in the match must vote to kick/remove that person from the match.

 How to kick yourself in CSGO and not get banned

 Getting yourself kicked isn’t that easy.
 Here is a guide how to do it:

 - Once you’ve activated the Command Console, open it with “~” during the game:

 - Find and copy the numbers next to your name

 - Type “callvote kick [the numbers next to your name]” into the Developer Console

 That’s what you need to type into the Developer Console to start the kick vote during a match.
 If you haven’t activated the Developer Console already keep in mind this is something that needs to be done if you’ve never done this.